 Shower DONE.
 I step out of the shower and towel off, leaving my hair dripping wet, and move onto styling…

 For my 2b hair, I’ve found that I need three products to hold the waves after applying the leave-in:

 - Wet hands some more, and squirt quarter-sized drop of Aussie Instant Freeze gel into hands.
 Rub product in between wet hands to emulsify gel.
-Apply gel to hair by roping again, and smoothing along back and sides of hair while head is tilted to the side and upside down.
+Apply gel to hair by roping again, and smoothing along back and sides of hair while head is tilted to the side.
 Be sure to apply gel to front of hair as well.
-SLOWLY AND GENTLY scrunch hair with wet hands with hair to the sides and upside down.
+Scrunch hair, lightly squeezing out excess water.

-- Pixie diffuse hair with head upside down and tilted side to side.
-Diffuse on LOW airflow/COLD temp until hair is 80% dry.
-I then hover the diffuser attachment on the ‘COOL’ setting (which is basically ‘warm’) around my crown to help speed up the root drying, keeping care not to touch or disturb my gel-coated hair.
+- Pixie diffuse hair with on warm setting with your head tilted side to side until 80%+ dry.
 I know a bunch of other curlies online love and recommend this particular diffuser attachment, but I don’t think you need any special diffuser to get the job done – I use my old Conair and cheap plastic diffuser and it works just fine!

 P.S., The photos above were taken on a VERY humid day (the entire week was humid, actually), so I have some serious frizz going on already but that isn’t typical.
 Frizz is, however, normal to experience with wavy and curly hair so don’t fret if you have some – it helps build volume!